 “I would tell my sponsors what my village looks like and what I eat and do in my daily life,” she remembers.

-Tort lives with her family in a small Cambodian village.
+Tort lives with her family in a small village in Cambodia.
 Although the country receives millions of tourists every year, Cambodia is still one of the poorest countries in the world, following decades of civil war.

 But Tort is determined to make a success of her life: in ten years’ time she wants to be a high school teacher in her favourite subjects, English and Khmer literature.